firms-gta/tunaatlas_pie_map_shiny/README.md

 ## Specific dataset to observe

-Every dataset need to be CWP format stnadard.
+Every dataset need to match the CWP standard.

 ### Ran on Rstudio or if you build the image locally